splunk/public-o11y-docs/gdi/opentelemetry/logs-collector-splunk-tutorial/docker-compose.rst

 Add the Collector service
 =========================

-Create the Collector service that listens for incoming log data from the logging services and runs the Collector components defined in :ref:`the next part of the tutorial <collector-splunk>`:
+Create the Collector service that listens for incoming log data from the logging services and runs the Collector components defined in :ref:`the next part of the tutorial <collector-splunk>`.
+In the ``services`` section, add the following code:

 .. code-block:: yaml

-   services:
-     # ...
    otelcollector:
      image:  quay.io/signalfx/splunk-otel-collector:latest
      container_name: otelcollector
      # Command that runs when the container starts.
      command: ["--config=/etc/otel-collector-config.yml"]
      # Routes files and directories from the host machine to the container volumes
      volumes:
        - ./otel-collector-config.yml:/etc/otel-collector-config.yml
        - ./output1:/output1
        - ./output2:/output2
      # Sets the otelcollector service not to start until splunk service starts
      # and is in the Healthy state.
      depends_on:
        splunk:
          condition: service_healthy
      # Host machine port 18088 forwards to the container port 8088,
      # on which the otelcollector service listens for incoming log data.
      ports:
        - 18088:8088

 Add the Splunk service
 ======================

 Create the Splunk Enterprise service that listens for incoming log data from the Collector service.
+In the ``services`` section, add the following code:

 .. code-block:: yaml

-   services:
-     # ...
    splunk:
      image: splunk/splunk:9.1.2
      container_name: splunk
      # Sets environment variables to automatically accept the license agreement,
      # define the token for the Splunk HTTP Event Collector (HEC), and define the administrator password.
      environment:
        - SPLUNK_START_ARGS=--accept-license
        - SPLUNK_HEC_TOKEN=00000000-0000-0000-0000-0000000000000
        - SPLUNK_PASSWORD=changeme
      # Host machine port 18000 forwards to the container port 8000,
      # on which the splunk service listens for incoming log data.
      ports:
        - 18000:8000
      # Command that runs at regular intervals to check the health of the splunk service.
      healthcheck:
        test: ['CMD', 'curl', '-f', 'http://localhost:8000']
        interval: 5s
        timeout: 5s
        retries: 20
      # Routes the `./splunk.yml` file from the host machine to the `/tmp/defaults/default.yml` file
      # inside the container, and creates persistent storage locations for data and configuration files.
      volumes:
        - ./splunk.yml:/tmp/defaults/default.yml
        - /opt/splunk/var
        - /opt/splunk/etc

 .. note::